2BlackCoffees/C-DebugClasses/README.md

 # C++ DebugClasses

 The 2 files TraceDebug.hpp and TraceDebug.cpp allow to perform intrusiv debug and performance analyze of a C++ Program.
+* These macros are by default configured to be thread safe.
+* Traces can be cached.
+* Output can be redirected to a file, std::cout or qDebug for Qt.

 These are most macros.
 Before starting make sure the configuration matches your requirements.